eCopy Guidance is Finally Updated by FDA

 The FDA released a new pilot version of the eSubmitter software to help companies prepare 510(k) submissions and to streamline the FDA review of submissions in 2018.
-However, even electronic submissions prepared with eSubmitter still have to be sent by courier or mail to the FDA Document Center.
+However, even electronic submissions prepared with eSubmitter must be sent by courier or mail to the FDA Document Center.
 In 2019, the FDA mentioned that they would be releasing new guidance documents regarding electronic submissions.
 Still, we were also told that the FDA has no near-term plans to enable companies to submit pre-submissions, 510ks, or De Novo classification requests to the FDA via an electronic submissions gateway (ESG).

 Finally, on December 16, 2019, the FDA released a new eCopy guidance.
 The eCopy guidance was updated again on April 27, 2020, but the changes are updated to include emails, updated webpages, and a note regarding EUA requests.